bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Added the ability to output PDF and Print buttons on the type of page.

 == Upgrade Notice ==

+= V1.7.7 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 4.1.

 = V1.7.6 =
 We fixed js errors.